Cynthia Myers: Career

 After her magazine debut, she carried out a promotional tour for Playboy and then returned to school, after which she had a number of jobs, including being an usher at a movie theater.
 She met Burt Lancaster who introduced her to Sydney Pollack, leading to her having a small uncredited role in They Shoot Horses, Don't They?
 (1969).
 She also made frequent appearances on Hugh Hefner's Playboy After Dark TV series in 1969.
 She joined the Actors And Directors Lab in Beverly Hills and studied there with Bruce Dern.
 She took the leading role of the sensitive bisexual rock and roll singer and bass player Casey Anderson in Russ Meyer's Beyond the Valley of the Dolls (1970).
 She followed this with a supporting role in the Western, Molly and Lawless John (1972).
 She subsequently retired from film-making, partly due to repeated requests for her to appear in nude scenes.

 She appeared in the 1970, 1971, and 1972 Playmate Calendars and was also voted No. 10 “Playmate of the Century” in a Playboy poll carried out in the year 2000.

 In 1994, it became known that a nude photo of Myers (along with fellow playmates Angela Dorian, Reagan Wilson and Leslie Bianchini) was scanned and inserted into Apollo 12 extra-vehicular activity astronaut cuff checklists by the Apollo 12 backup crew (Dave Scott, Jim Irwin, Al Worden) at NASA.

-In 2000 she shot new topless and nude photos for a Playboy retrospective.
-She had left open the possibility that she would pose nude again.

-Myers married an Air Force pilot whom she met on a fishing trip to Lake Mead, Nevada in 1981, living with him and their son Robert in southern California.
+Myers married an Air Force pilot whom she met on a fishing trip and moved to California.
 She continued to model, and ran a website featuring her work.